aditya-me13/ES215-COA/Assignment2/Question2.md

 3. Divide the total sum by 15 to compute the average.
 4. Store the result in a register.

+### Assumptions:
+1. `numbers` store the memory address of the first number in the memory
 ### Instructions:

 ```mips